AntimoFatigati/bbb-air-client/README.md

 Copy  folder  "brand"/assets in src/assets

-Launch brand the brand script with brand name as argument
+Launch the `brand` script with brand name as argument

 #### Windows
 ```shell